 After performing a detailed content analysis, measuring the page and content matrix will prove whether the content is engaging or not.

-Step 8: SEO Audit for User Experience
+Step 8: Audit for User Experience

 Identifying what all your customers are thinking about your brand is impossible.
 But, with some specific data from Google Analytics, you can easily understand your 70% of customers.